jaalto/project--cygwin-cygbuild/doc/devel/README.txt

 	FIXME: This information is not complete

-    Policy for documenting changes
+    Policies

+	CODING STYLE for *.pl and *.sh FILES

+	- Indentation: 4
+	- soft-tabs: spaces used for indentation.
+	- line-up braces

+	DOCUMENTING CHANGES

-        All changes are documented using Emacs editor and standard package *add-log.el*, which provides command `C-x' `4' `a' to record a change at point.
+        All changes are documented using Emacs editor which provides command `C-x' `4' `a' to record a change at point.
 Emacs will pick up the main `ChangeLog' file and open an entry there.
+The changes are recorded in active tense (Add), no in past tense (Added).
 An example:

-            * Makefile: (TOP LEVEL): Added new variable $USER
+            * Makefile: (top level): Add new variable $USER.

-        All version control commit message have following convention, where the first line is short and informative description.
-It starts with a filename chaged followed by colon.
+        All version control commit message have following convention.
+	If the change involves multiple files, the main file is mentioned.
 Longer description, separated by empty line, may follow (but not required).
 And example:

 	    <filename>: <one line change description>